credativ/plutono/docs/sources/enterprise/reporting.md

 #### Never

-> Only available in Grafana Enterprise v7.0+.
+> Only available in Plutono Enterprise v7.0+.

 Reports which are scheduled to never be sent have no parameter and will not be sent to the scheduler.
 They may be manually generated from the **Send test email** prompt or via the [Reporting API]({{< relref "../http_api/reporting.md" >}}).

 ### Send test email

-> Only available in Grafana Enterprise v7.0+.
+> Only available in Plutono Enterprise v7.0+.

 1. In the report, click **Send test email**.
 1. In the Email field, enter the email address or addresses that you want to test, separated by semicolon.